Convey scientific facts on coronavirus: Left to Modi

-As Prime Minister Narendra Modi on Friday urged people to light candles on April 5 and display India's collective resolve to defeat coronavirus, Left parties asked the government to focus on "scientific measures" to fight the disease.
-Modi has urged people to turn off lights at their homes and light candles, lamps or turn on mobile phone torches at 9 pm on Sunday for nine minutes to "end the darkness" of coronavirus".
-The CPI termed the pre-recorded visual statement of the prime minister "quite disappointing".
+Reacting to Prime Minister Narendra Modi's appeal to people to light candles on April 5 and display India's collective resolve to defeat COVID-19, Left parties asked the government on Friday to focus on "scientific measures" to fight the disease.
+Modi urged people on Friday to switch off the lights of their homes and light candles, lamps or turn on the flashlights of their mobile phones for nine minutes at 9 pm on Sunday to "end the darkness" of coronavirus.

+Reacting to it, the Communist Party of India (CPI) said the pre-recorded visual statement of the prime minister was "quite disappointing".
+"The entire nation is geared up united and showed its strength to fight and contain the deadly coronavirus.
+The prime minister says that to defeat this darkness, we have to show the light in all directions.
+Days and nights are natural processes in the universe as much as light and darkness," it said in a statement.

+CPI(M) general secretary Sitaram Yechury took a dig at Modi's timing of the announcement.
+"For a 21-day country-wide lockdown, there was a 4 hour notice.
+For clapping 2 days, and now for candles a 2.5 days notice.
+The Centre must act and be accountable on specific points that merit immediate attention," he said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)